anilkbachola/restapi-design-guidelines/README.md

-# REST API Design Guidelines
+# REST API Design Best Practices

 This is an effort to summarize the best practices to follow in designing the RESTful APIs.
 The list is not comprehensive, most of the items are stemmed from experience and industry acceptance.

+Examples in this document, uses `json` as the content type, but they also applies to other content types.

 ## Terminology